IBM PS/2 Note and PS/note: PS/2 note N33 SX

+PS/ note C23 SX

+A joint third generation PS/Note took the ISA-bus N23SX and added a 10.4" colour TFT panel from the CL57, but successfully miniaturised to fit within the smaller notebook lid.
+They were branded 'Thinkpad' on the colour IBM logo.

-N51 SX
+PS/2 note N51 SX

-The PS/2 Model N51 SX (or PS/2 Note N51 SX) was a low-end mainstream notebook, which contained a slower version of the typical 386SX found in other notebooks.
+The joint third generation PS/2 Note N51 SX (or PS/2 Model N51 SX) was a low-end mainstream notebook with the new MCA bus, which contained a slower version of the typical 386SX found in other notebooks.
 The N51 SX was delayed for months.

-N51 SLC
+PS/2 note N51 SLC

-The PS/2 Model N51 SLC (or PS/2 Note N51 SLC) was based on IBM their 368SLC.
-This model has a PS/55 note sibling.
+The PS/2 Note N51 SLC (or PS/2 Model N51 SLC) was based on IBM their 386SLC.
+This MCA-bus model has a PS/55 note sibling.